simonmichael/hledger/hledger-web/hledger-web.m4.md

   uses the X-Sandstorm-Permissions header to integrate with Sandstorm's permissions.
   This is disabled by default.

-# EDITING
+# EDITING, UPLOADING, DOWNLOADING

-Note that if you enable the `manage` capability mentioned above, hledger-web lets you alter or erase (by editing or uploading) the journal file and any files it includes.
-This is unlike any other hledger command.
+If you enable the `manage` capability mentioned above, you'll see a new "spanner" button to the right of the search form.
+Clicking this will let you edit, upload, or download the journal file or any files it includes.

+Note, unlike any other hledger command, in this mode you (or any visitor) can alter or wipe the data files.

-Normally whenever a file is changed in this way, hledger-web saves a numbered backup (assuming file permissions allow it, the disk is not full, etc.)
-It is not currently aware of version control systems; if you use one, you'll have to arrange to commit the changes yourself (eg with a cron job or a file watcher like entr).
+Normally whenever a file is changed in this way, hledger-web saves a numbered backup (assuming file permissions allow it, the disk is not full, etc.) hledger-web is not aware of version control systems, currently; if you use one, you'll have to arrange to commit the changes yourself (eg with a cron job or a file watcher like entr).

-Also normally, edits which would leave the journal file(s) unparseable or non-valid (eg with failing balance assertions) are prevented (this needs re-testing).
+Changes which would leave the journal file(s) unparseable or non-valid (eg with failing balance assertions) are prevented.
+(Probably.
+This needs re-testing.)

 # RELOADING